logankoester/prometheus/README.md

 ## Prometheus

-Prometheus is a modular framework built on Thor to quickly create beautiful command-line interfaces.
+Prometheus is a lightweight, modular framework built on Thor to quickly create beautiful command-line interfaces for your gems.
+It provides a standardized layout with generators, smart configuration, and an interactive console to work with your tasks.

 ### Getting Started